 This golden, honey-drizzled vegetable smoothie recipe is intended as a morning meal replacement.
-In addition to fruits, veggies, and juices, we tossed in tofu to kick up the protein and give this smoothie a thicker texture.
-No one will ever guess there are yellow beets and sweet peppers hiding inside, too.
+In addition to fruits, veggies, and juices, we tossed in tofu (which is made from soy, so also a vegetable) to kick up the protein and give this smoothie a thicker texture.
+No one will ever guess there are yellow beets and sweet bell peppers hiding inside, too.

 Virgin Mary Smoothies

 Fruity Kale Smoothies

 Kale is the classic green smoothie recipe ingredient.
 This version gets sweet balance from grapes, pineapple, and apple.
 It’s like a produce salad you can drink!
 Garnish with a slice of kiwi or a cube of pineapple to give a nod to the sweet concoction inside the glass.

 This bright orange vegetable smoothie recipe is truly the breakfast drink of champions.
 Carrots and romaine lettuce bring a surprising boost of vitamins, and Greek yogurt amps up the protein.
 The highlight, in our opinion, is the addition of clementines that deliver the just-right level of natural sugars.

 It will take a tour of the produce aisle to snag the ingredients required for this fruit and vegetable smoothie.
 We promise it’s worth it for the beautiful flavor balance—and the well-balanced nutrition.
 Banana, berries, bell pepper, carrot, and pomegranate juice are all showcased in this tasty drink.

 Buy It: FinalStraw Collapsible Stainless Steel Straw with Case ($20, Target)